Nasdaq/msgcodec/readme.md

     Hello decoded = (Hello) codec.decode(new ByteArrayInputStream(bout.toByteArray()));
     System.out.println(decoded.greeting.equals(msg.greeting) + " = true");

 Note that the same dictionary can be used with another encoder to produce for example TAP messages.
-See javadoc and tests for more examples.
+See javadoc and examples for more information.

-## Download ##
+### Artifacts  ###

-You will need to include the `msgcodec-{version}.jar` and `msgcodec-{format}-{version}.jar` in your application's runtime.
-If your application uses several encoding formats add several `msgcodec-{format}-{version}.jars`.
+To use msgcodec you will need to include the artifacts in the group=`com.cinnober.msgcodec`; `msgcodec` and `msgcodec-{format}` in your application's runtime.
+Format is one of `xml`, `json`, `blink` or `tap`.

+The versions of the artifacts follows [semantic versioning](http://semver.org), which means that a minor version upgrade is always backwards compatible.

 In a gradle project one would include the libs in dependencies section of your `build.gradle` file (replace `{version}` with the appropriate current release).
 Example for a project that uses the TAP encoding format:

     dependencies {
-      compile group: 'com.cinnober.msgcodec', name: 'msgcodec', version:'{version}'
-      compile group: 'com.cinnober.msgcodec', name: 'msgcodec-tap', version:'{version}'
+        compile group: 'com.cinnober.msgcodec', name: 'msgcodec', version: '{version}' compile group: 'com.cinnober.msgcodec', name: 'msgcodec-tap', version: '{version}' }

-    }
+## Project Structure ##

+The code is divided into the following projects:

+- msgcodec: contains annotations etc required for defining messages and protocols
+- msgcodec-json: JSON codec
+- msgcodec-xml: XML codec
+- msgcodec-blink: Blink (compact format) codec
+- msgcodec-tap: TAP codec
+- msgcodec-javadoc: Javadoc doclet for extracting javadoc comments from messages.
+- msgcodec-examples: Examples of how to use msgcodec.

 ## Build ##